First on CNN: Trump administration ending Michelle Obama's girls education program

 The hope then was to underscore the success of the initiative in the hopes the next administration would continue it.

+The ending of the program comes as Melania Trump begins to define her own platform as first lady.
+While she hasn't formally announced an official platform, women's empowerment and access to education for women and girls is emerging as a key area of importance for her growing East Wing.

+"I continue to firmly believe that education is the most powerful way to promote and ensure women's rights.
+Together we will do this not only by striving for gender parity at all levels of education, but also by showing all children, and especially boys, that it is through empathy, respect and kindness that we achieve our collective potential," she said in a recent speech at the State Department.

-On Monday, a Trump White House spokesperson referred comment to representatives for first lady Melania Trump, who declined to comment.
+On Monday, a Trump White House spokesperson referred comment to representatives for the first lady, who declined to comment.

-The President's daughter, Ivanka, who acts as his senior adviser, has said she'll make women and girls issues central in her portfolio, but has yet to unveil any specific proposals for boosting international girls education.
+First daughter Ivanka Trump who serves as an adviser to the President, is focused on women's empowerment and entrepreneurship, topics she's touted on panels and in speeches.

+She is a self-described "Entrepreneur & advocate for the education & empowerment of women & girls," according to her Twitter biography.

 In promoting the importance of girls education, Obama regularly highlighted her own educational path, and said it was critical to her success in the private sector and later as first lady.